web-testing-software/icL/standard/README.md

    default value for non last parameter use void sign, example: func (~, 3) or func 3 (if all params are optional, excepting the last, the function can be called without curly brackets, indicating just the last argument).
- * [-] Add Stack.root to get root stack, in function it's the function stack.
+ * [+] Add Stacks.root to get root stack, in function it's the function stack.
  * [+] Add explication for @ and # variables.

 All approved changes will be applicated in Standard for icL RC 3.